An Introduction to Search Engine Optimization

 Google's Search Algorithm

 Google goes to great lengths to keep this a secret.
-A New York Times interview revealed that Google, "has been cautious about... speak(ing) with the news media about the magical, mathematical brew inside the millions of black boxes that power its search engine."
+A New York Times interview revealed that Google, "has been cautious about... speaking with the news media about the magical, mathematical brew inside the millions of black boxes that power its search engine."

-Mr. Singhal has developed a far more elaborate system for ranking pages, which involves more than 200 types of information, or what Google calls “signals.”
+"Mr. Singhal has developed a far more elaborate system for ranking pages, which involves more than 200 types of information, or what Google calls “signals.”
 PageRank is but one signal.
 Some signals are on Web pages — like words, links, images and so on.
-Some are drawn from the history of how pages have changed over time.
-Some signals are data patterns uncovered in the trillions of searches that Google has handled over the years.
-“The data we have is pushing the state of the art,” Mr. Singhal says.
-“We see all the links going to a page, how the content is changing on the page over time.”
+Some are drawn from the history of how pages have changed over time..."

 On-page SEO